NBISweden/teaching_literature_club/docs/events/20250116/README.md

 ### Do you think the statistics in this paper are well-done?

 Yes.
 I see they tested the code for the statistics on data from MacNeill.
-A quick glance reveiled no obvious flaw.
+A quick glance revealed no obvious flaw.
 As this in sharp contrast to showing obvious plots, the paper feels like a p-value hacking expedition.